 Overall, windows don’t really have a good track record of doing what they ought to do: keep heat, cold, and noise out (or in) the house.
 With the exception of PVC windows, I can’t say that I’ve been really pleased with many window designs.

-Now, there’s a special sound-dampening film that should be able to improve the audio quality of any type of window.
+Now, there’s a special noise-blocking film that should be able to improve the audio quality of any type of window.
 So let’s talk about this magical product before I tell you about some alternatives you could use.

 Well, you’ve probably already seen some people use window film before.
 However, I can assure you that the invention I’m talking about isn’t your grandma’s stained glass film.
-Last year, the soundproofing world went abuzz with the news that a Singaporean lab had managed to create a truly sound blocking film for windows.
+Last year, the soundproofing world went abuzz with the news that a Singaporean lab had managed to create a truly sound-blocking film for windows.

 The transparent film, which was conceived in Singapore’s Institute of Materials Research and Engineering, seemed to promise what we’ve all been waiting for.
 Not only would this material block out noise as effectively as noise-canceling headphones but it also lets you keep your windows open.
 What’s more, the film can even play music, in addition to blocking outside noises.